 Pi Kappa Lambda is the national honorary organization for outstanding academic students majoring in music.
 Membership is by invitation from the organization, upon nomination and academic review of the student by the music faculty.
 Contact Barbara Murphy for further information.

 Sigma Alpha Iota International Music Fraternity is a music fraternity for women.
 Its purposes are to foster interest in music and to promote social contact among persons sharing an interest in music.
 Sigma Alpha Iota organizes its group life specifically to promote competence and achievement within the field of music.
-Membership is by invitation.
-Contact Barbara Murphy for further information.
+For more information, visit our Facebook page or contact Barbara Murphy, advisor.